 |20 Dram Vial, 1.625" x 2.3125"||OL330, 2" x 2"

 |30 Dram Vial, 1.625" x 3.375"||OL775, 2" x 2.675"

 |40 Dram Vial, 1.8125" x 3.50"||OL996, 2" x 3"|

 Not sure how to be legally compliant and attractive to consumers?
 Take it from these companies who are creating beautiful, functional, and lawful marijuana packaging designs.
 You can also learn more about cannabis packaging in our article, Cannabis Packaging Tips From An Industry Expert.

 Cannabis use may be polarizing the nation, but as an industry, it's bringing in billions.
 By 2024, medical marijuana will bring in more than $12 billion in sales, according to Statista.com.

 We hope this article was informative and helpful for your small business.
 Best of luck when it comes time to create and sell your marijuana labels.

 Shop Cannabis Container Labels

 We do not carry the containers mentioned in this chart.

-This article is meant to be used as a labeling guide, not as an authoritative resource on the latest marijuana legislation.
+This article is meant to be used as a labeling guide, not as an authoritative resource on the latest marijuana/cannabis legislation.
 At the time of publication (August 2016), the information mentioned above is compliant with state and federal laws.
 Please be sure to check government databases for updates or revisions as regulations can change frequently.
 We are not responsible or liable for any actions taken as a result of using the content or resources listed above.